GabeScott/standard-works-vault/General Conference/1992 April - An Attitude of Gratitude.md

 A favorite hymn always lifts our spirits, kindles our faith, and inspires our thoughts:

-When upon life’s billows you are tempest tossed,
+>When upon life’s billows you are tempest tossed,

-When you are discouraged, thinking all is lost,
+>When you are discouraged, thinking all is lost,

-Count your many blessings; name them one by one,
+>Count your many blessings; name them one by one,

-And it will surprise you what the Lord has done. ...
+>And it will surprise you what the Lord has done. …
+>

-So amid the conflict, whether great or small,
+>So amid the conflict, whether great or small,

-Do not be discouraged; God is over all.
+>Do not be discouraged; God is over all.

-Count your many blessings; angels will attend,
+>Count your many blessings; angels will attend,

-Help and comfort give you to your journey’s end.
+>Help and comfort give you to your journey’s end.

-(Hymns, 1985, no. 241.)
+>

 Well could we reflect upon our lives as individuals.
 We will soon discover much to prompt our personal gratitude.

-First, there is gratitude for our mothers.
+First, there is gratitude for our *mothers.*

 Mother, who willingly made that personal journey into the valley of the shadow of death to take us by the hand and introduce us to birth—even to mortal life—deserves our undying gratitude.
 One writer summed up our love for mother when he declared, “God could not be everywhere, and so He gave us mothers.”

 While on the cruel cross of Calvary, suffering intense pain and anguish, Jesus “saw his mother, and the disciple standing by, whom he loved, he saith unto his mother, Woman, behold thy son!
-Then saith he to the disciple, Behold thy mother!”
-(John 19:26–27.)
+Then saith he to the disciple, Behold thy mother!” ([[John 19.26|John 19:26–27]][[John 19.27|]]).
 What a divine example of gratitude and love!

 My own mother may not have read to me from the scriptures; rather, she taught me by her life and actions what the “Good Book” contains.
 Care for the poor, the sick, the needy were everyday dramas never to be forgotten.

-Second, let us reflect gratitude for our fathers.
+Second, let us reflect gratitude for our *fathers.*

 Father, like Mother, is ever willing to sacrifice his own comfort for that of his children.
 Daily he toils to provide the necessities of life, never complaining, ever concerned for the well-being of his family.
 This love for children, this desire to see them well and happy, is a constant in a time of change.

 On occasion I have observed parents shopping to clothe a son about to enter missionary service.
 The new suits are fitted, the new shoes are laced, and shirts, socks, and ties are bought in quantity.
 I met one father who said to me, “Brother Monson, I want you to meet my son.”
 Pride popped his buttons; the cost of the clothing emptied his wallet; love filled his heart.
-Tears filled my eyes when I noticed that his suit was old, his shoes well worn; but he felt no deprivation.
+Tears filled my eyes when I noticed that *his* suit was old, *his* shoes well worn; but he felt no deprivation.
 The glow on his face was a memory to cherish.

 As I reflect on my own father, I remember he yielded his minuscule discretionary time to caring for a crippled uncle, aged aunts, and his family.
 He served in the ward Sunday School presidency, always preferring to work with the children.
 He, like the Master, loved children.
 I never heard from his lips one word of criticism of another.
 He personified in his life the work ethic.
 I join you in an expression of gratitude for our fathers.

-Third, all of us remember with gratitude our teachers.
+Third, all of us remember with gratitude our *teachers.*

 The teacher not only shapes the expectations and ambitions of pupils; the teacher also influences their attitudes toward their future and themselves.
 If the teacher loves the students and has high expectations of them, their self-confidence will grow, their capabilities will develop, and their future will be assured.
 A citation to such a teacher could well read: “She created in her room an atmosphere where warmth and acceptance weave their magic spell; where growth and learning, the soaring of the imagination, and the spirit of the young are assured.”